 Mini Programs (MP) are light applications designed to run on top of a specific mobile app.
 Top technology companies in China have designed and run their own mini program framework; and, the most popular ones include WeChat platform, Alibaba (Alipay platform; Taobao platform), Baidu Smart Program, and QuickApp.
-WeChat Mini Program DAU have exceeded 400 […]
+WeChat Mini Program DAU exceeded 400 million […]

 In the fourth quarter of 2019, China’s third-party mobile payment transactions reached 59.8 trillion yuan (US$8.56 trillion), with a year-on-year growth rate of 13.4%.
 The proportion of mobile consumption in China’s third-party mobile payment increased to 24.5% in Q4 2019 from22.2% in Q3 2019.
 Alipay and Tenpay continued to dominate the third-party mobile payment in […]

 The gap between residents of second-tier and third-tier cities and those from first-tier cities is rapidly narrowing in terms of per capita outbound destinations, travel expenditure, and travel budget according to a report from Nielsen.

 Following Double 11 2019, the last major shopping festival is Double 12.
 Alibaba’s Taobao of Double 12 will focus on live broadcasting; everyone is the host and everything can be broadcasted.
 Interesting content will become a huge highlight of Double 12 on Taobao.